joshbegley/nyt-latest/README.md

 `Emergency crews swarmed a damaged Air Canada Express plane with a sheared off nose at LaGuardia Airport.`\
 https://nytimes.com/video/us/100000010795471/laguardia-plane-crash-air-canada.html

-**Live Updates: LaGuardia Shut Down After Plane Collides With Vehicle**\
+**Live Updates: LaGuardia Shut Down After Jet Collides With Vehicle**\
-`The airport was closed early Monday as emergency crews swarmed a damaged Air Canada Express jet on a runway.
-It had taken off from Montreal.`\
+`The airport was closed early Monday as emergency crews swarmed a damaged Air Canada Express plane on a runway.
+There were no immediate reports of deaths or injuries.`\
 https://nytimes.com/live/2026/03/23/nyregion/laguardia-airport-plane-crash-truck

 **Jewish and Muslim People Face a Wave of Hate.
 Can Schools Turn the Tide?**\